jeanlange/whisperer_example/README.md

   rake whisperer:fixtures:generate_all
 ```

-or you can launch a generator for a specific fixture:
+or you can launch a generator for a specific cassette:

 ```shell
   rake whisperer:fixtures:generate[robb_stark]